Royal Caribbean fleet

-The onboard lifeguards, are dressed in special uniforms (in bright red and white) and stationed at every swimming pool, including the Solarium (adults-only retreat) during the complex' opening hours.
+Ship's lifeguards are dressed in special uniforms (in bright red and white) and stationed at every swimming pool, including the Solarium (adults-only retreat) during the complex' opening hours.
 All Royal Caribbean lifeguards are trained through the company's partnership with StarGuard Elite (Florida-based lifeguard training center.

 - The water safety program includes a 15-min presentation (on embarkation day).
-The instruction is for by both kids and parents, and held during Adventure Ocean's open house session.
+The instruction is for by both kids and parents and held during Adventure Ocean's open house session.

 - Swim vests for all kids (aged 4-12) are readily available.
 Additional signage is added around swimming pool areas and in all cabins to encourage parents to use them.